mindsmiths/docs/docs/integrations/content-and-data/dashboard.md

 APIs are a very important part of the Dashboard.
 They are used for communication between the Dashboard and other services, especially the Rule Engine (RE).
-The Dashboard API is a set of functions that can be called from other services to create, update, and delete objects in the Dashboard database;
+The Dashboard API is a *set* of functions that can be called from other services to create, update, and delete objects in the Dashboard database.

 Since the Dashboard is the owner of the database, it is the only service that can perform these actions.
 All the other services can create, update, and delete Django objects only through the Dashboard API.

-The API structure is defined within the 'api/api_builder.py' file, where all the API endpoints for communication with other services are declared.
+The API structure is defined within the `api/api_builder.py` file, where all the API endpoints for communication with other services are declared.
-The implementation of these endpoints can be found in the 'apps/service.py' file.
+The implementation of these endpoints can be found in the `apps/service.py` file.

 The Dashboard API, written in Python, can be directly used by any service written in Python.
-However, for services written in other languages such as Java, we need to define corresponding API endpoints in those services and invoke the Dashboard API from there.
+However, for services written in other languages such as Java, we need to define corresponding API endpoints in Java.
 It's important to note that these Java-based API endpoints must share the same names as the Python endpoints.
-These are housed within the 'clients/java/src' folder.
+These are defined within the `clients/java/src` folder.

 Let's say we want to model an Event object.
-We create a Django model of event in 'apps/models.py' file.
+We create a Django model of event in `apps/models.py` file.

 ```python